mozilla/wagtail-localize-smartling/README.md

     }
     ```

-    If your project locales do not match those in Smartling (e.g. `ro` in your project, `ro-RO` in Smartling),
+    If your project's locales do not match those in Smartling (e.g. `ro` in your
-    then you can provide a Wagtail locale id to Smartling locale id mapping via the `LOCALE_TO_SMARTLING_LOCALE` setting:
+    project, `ro-RO` in Smartling), then you can provide a Wagtail locale ID to
+    Smartling locale ID mapping via the `LOCALE_TO_SMARTLING_LOCALE` setting:

     ```python
     WAGTAIL_LOCALIZE_SMARTLING = {